kolayne/docker-on-top/README.md

 That's it.
 After these actions you can manage the plugin as a systemd service with commands like `systemctl start`, `systemctl stop`, etc.

+## Integration tests

+To run integration tests, set up [bats](https://github.com/bats-core/bats-core), start the version of docker-on-top that you want to test (e.g., build from source and start), then, from the project root directory, run `bats tests/`.

 ## Volatile volumes

 (note: volatile volumes have nothing to do with overlayfs's "volatile mount")